Frequently Asked Questions About Counseling

 Can my parents help pay for therapy?

 Ready to get started?
 It’s simple.
 Just click below to get in touch with me so you can learn whether I’m the right therapist for you.
-If it seems like we’re a good fit, we’ll schedule our first session together.
+If it sounds like we’re a good fit, we’ll schedule our first session together.